 Departures to the United Kingdom (UK) and South Africa possible again

 Passenger flights from Switzerland to the UK and South Africa are no longer restricted.
-Special protective measures will apply to passengers in quarantine.
 For transport to airports, the necessary protective measures are ensured to minimise the epidemiological risk during internal transfers.
 The Federal Office of Public Health (FOPH) coordinates with the cantons to ensure this special transfer.
 To carry out the flights, the airlines are required to comply with the existing sanitary protection concepts.

 The Federal Council has decided that from 11 May 2020 most businesses and shops may reopen, provided they have a protection concept.
 The obligation to draw up a protection concept also applies to those establishments which did not have to interrupt their activities in accordance with Art.
 6 para.
 3 COVID-19 Ordinance 2.